Jim Morrison (ice hockey)

-James Stewart Hunter Morrison (born October 11, 1931) is a Canadian former professional ice hockey defenceman, coach, and scout.
+James Stewart Hunter Morrison (October 11, 1931 – February 3, 2026) was a Canadian professional ice hockey defenceman, coach and scout.
 He played in the National Hockey League for the Boston Bruins, Toronto Maple Leafs, Detroit Red Wings, New York Rangers and Pittsburgh Penguins between 1951 and 1961, and again from 1969 to 1971.
 He also played in the minor American Hockey League during his career, which lasted from 1951 to 1973.
-A fast-skating, offensive-minded defenceman, he would score many goals and assists during his career, a rarity for a blueliner.
+Morrison was a fast-skating, offensive-minded defenceman.